-- I have transcripts from other schools on file
+- I have transcripts from other schools on file.

-- My overall GPA is 2.5 or higher
+- My overall GPA is 2.75 or higher.

-Nursing placement is only offered when all the admissions requirements are met, including the entrance test*.
-A background check is required four-six months prior to the start of a program.
+Nursing placement is only offered when all admissions requirements are met, including the HESI entrance exam.
+A background check is required four to six months prior to the start of a program.